- What is a crypto trading license and why it matters

 - From USD 250,000+ in Abu Dhabi

-Where to get your license for a crypto exchange in the UAE?
+Where to get the license to provide crypto exchange services in the UAE?

-As of 2025, a crypto exchange license can only be obtained in two financial jurisdictions:
+As of 2026, a crypto exchange license can only be obtained in fully regulated financial jurisdictions:

 Mainland vs free zone: Can I open a crypto exchange in the UAE free zones?

 Crypto exchange operations are restricted to DIFC, if you want a crypto license in Dubai, and ADGM for Abu Dhabi operations, the UAE’s two designated financial free zones.
-Free zones like RAK Digital Assets Oasis and DMCC only allow:
+Free zones like DMCC or RAK DAO only allow:

 - Proprietary crypto trading (with your own funds)